Anti-Hungarian sentiment: Civic Forum of the Romanians of Covasna, Harghita and Mureș

-The FCRCHM openly opposes proposals for autonomy of the Székely Land (Székelyföld, Ţinutul Secuiesc), which they always put in quotation marks, or call it "așa numitul" (so-called), questioning its existence.
+The FCRCHM openly opposes proposals for autonomy of the Székely Land, which they always put in quotation marks, or call it "așa numitul" (so-called), questioning its existence.
 In a 2010 memorandum the Forum stated that the Hungarian minority’s adoption of a flag, coat of arms and anthem is evidence of a “closed ethnic mass … stuck between its own obsessively segregationist mental boundaries”.